caltechlibrary/dataset/README.md

 - it does not support partial JSON record updates or retrieval
 - it does not provide an interactive Web UI for working with dataset collections
-- it does not support HTTPS or "at rest" encryption
-- it should NOT be used for sensitive or secret information
+- **it should NOT be used for sensitive, confidential or secret information** because it lacks access controls and data encryption

 Read next ...